tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/最佳实践/SCF 日志与 CLS 打通_intl_en.md

 ## Directions
 ### Creating logsets and log topics
 Log in to the [CLS Console](https://console.cloud.tencent.com/cls) and [create a logset and log topic](https://intl.cloud.tencent.com/document/product/614/31592).
-This document uses the creation of the `SCF-test` log set and log topic in Guangzhou as an example.
+This document uses the creation of the `SCF-test` log set and log topic in Guangzhou as an example as shown below:
 >For the logset region, please select the region where the SCF service is located.
 Cross-region log push is not supported currently.
 >